Bersih 3.0 rally: International observers

 International observers have described the Bersih rally as 'peaceful', 'festive' and 'exemplary'.
+However, international media reports the protest as being filled with rioting, mob, and violence.

-In the aftermath of the protests, analysts said premier Najib Razak's reform credentials had been dented, forcing him to push back elections.
+In the aftermath of the protests, analysts said premier Najib Razak's reform credentials had been dented, which could force him to push back elections.

 Controversy

 Fatwa

-A few days before the violent demonstration, Kelantan Menteri Besar and PAS spiritual leader, Datuk Seri Nik Abdul Aziz Nik Mat had reportedly issued a "fatwā" that it is wajib for all Muslims to attend the rally and halal to overthrow a 'sinful' government through street demonstrations.
+A few days before the violent demonstration, Kelantan Menteri Besar and Pan-Malaysian Islamic Party spiritual leader, Datuk Seri Nik Abdul Aziz Nik Mat had reportedly issued a "fatwa" (Muslim non-binding legal opinion) that it is wajib (compulsory) for all Muslims to attend the rally and halal (permissible) to overthrow a 'sinful' government through street demonstrations.